aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words.Markup/structureddocumenttag/placeholder/_index.md

 linktitle: placeholder property
 articleTitle: placeholder property
 second_title: Aspose.Words for NodeJs
 description: "StructuredDocumentTag.placeholder property.
-Gets the [BuildingBlock](../../../aspose.words/buildingblock/) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [StructuredDocumentTag.xmlMapping](../xmlMapping/) element or the [StructuredDocumentTag.isShowingPlaceholderText](../isShowingPlaceholderText/) element is ``True``."
+Gets the [BuildingBlock](../../../aspose.words/buildingblock/) containing placeholder text which should be displayed when this SDT run contents are empty, the associated mapped XML element is empty as specified via the [StructuredDocumentTag.xmlMapping](../xmlMapping/) element or the [StructuredDocumentTag.isShowingPlaceholderText](../isShowingPlaceholderText/) element is ``true``."
 type: docs
 weight: 230
 url: /nodejs-net/Aspose.Words.Markup/structureddocumenttag/placeholder/